Table of Contents

 Understanding “Equity”

 A core element of this is acknowledging individual differences in starting points.
-Some people come from lower-income families and neighborhoods, less-resourced public schools, training at colleges or universities with fewer connections to well-heeled donors or connections to leading corporations, etc. Therefore, to achieve similar ends as their peers who came from more affluent school districts, had access to standardized test preparation classes, went to college where internships (and on-campus interviews for jobs) with major employers were more abundant, etc., these individuals need a boost to catch up and earn the same attention and benefits.
+Some people come from lower-income families and neighborhoods, less-resourced public schools, and colleges or universities with fewer connections to well-heeled donors or leading corporations, etc. Therefore, to achieve similar ends as their peers who came from more affluent school districts, had access to standardized test preparation classes, went to college where internships (and on-campus interviews for jobs) with major employers were more abundant, etc., these individuals need a boost to catch up and earn the same attention and benefits.
 Removing equity out of DEI eliminates any consideration of creating greater fairness for the benefit of the individual and the organization.

 Recognizing the realities of the DEI equation